Michael Omoke

 Miss Julie’s Happy Valley

-after August Strindberg’s Miss Julie (1888) .
-Nordic debut as a playwright—premiered at Folketeatret (Copenhagen) and at the University of t…
+after August Strindberg’s Miss Julie (1888).
+Nordic debut as a playwright—premiered at Folketeatret (Copenhagen) and at the University of the Arts Helsinki.

 2021